kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 - Trainer ID (boxed pokemon won't count as traded)
 - Wild pokemon randomizer seed

-The player can now choose whether or not to generate a new Trainer ID when selecting New Game Plus.
+The player can choose whether or not to generate a new Trainer ID when selecting New Game Plus.

 #Gameplay-Related Features
 -----------------------------------------------
 Note: These are not available in the Lite patches.

-#### Play as a Female Trainer
+#### Female Trainer Option
 When choosing NEW GAME, you will be asked if you are a boy or a girl.
 Choose GIRL to play as the female trainer.
 Choose BOY to play as the usual male trainer.